nextstrain/nextclade/packages/nextclade-schemas/README.md

 ## Example: Python

+This is a simple example which demonstrates how to use Nextclade JSON schemas to generate Python dataclasses and how to use them to read Nextclade JSON files in a type-safe way.
+Note that Python language is duck typed, so it's probably not the best choice if you want to build something type-safe.
+We demonstrate with Python here only because its omnipresence in bioinformatics.

 First you need to obtain JSON schema definitions.
 Depending on your needs and tools you use you could:

 - run `nextclade schemas write -o nextclade-schemas/`